foundersandcoders/coursebook/src/course/syllabus/foundation/markup/project.md

-Your challenge for the next couple of days is to build an agency website for your team.
+Your challenge is to build an agency website for your team.

 Your website should give potential clients: